bi7jta/bi7jta.github.io/mmdvm/index.md

 ---
 layout: archive
 title: "Latest Posts in *mmdvm*"
-excerpt: "Intresting things in the linux world"
+excerpt: "Intresting things in the mmdvm world"

 ---